pnp/List-Formatting/view-samples/wordle-game-tile-format/README.md

 |Single line of text|InputText6   |        |

 - You need to use the Gallery View.
-- Set 5 English characters for your answer in `Title`.
+- Set `Title` to the 5 single-byte English characters of the answer.

 ## Sample